lrug/lrug.github.io/organising/organising-a-meeting.md

 ### Set up the eventbrite page

-We use eventbrite to collect attendee details and manage how many people can come.
-Our zoom account has 100 places so we limit the eventbrite page to 95 tickets to leave room for the host and speakers.
+We use [eventbrite][eventbrite] to collect attendee details and manage how many people can come.
+Our [zoom account][zoom] has 100 places so we limit the eventbrite page to 95 tickets to leave room for the host and speakers.

 We like to be creative with this page, add a fun header image and create amusing ticket types.
 We tend not to put full meeting details into this and just point people at lrug.org where the write up is.

+There's a long version of how to set up these pages [over here](/organising/setting-up-an-eventbrite-meeting), but in brief:

 * set ticket sales to close at 5:30pm on the day
 * limit total ticket sales to 95
 * add a link to the zoom meeting as a plain link to the "online event page" - we haven't linked our zoom account, and the link works just fine.
 * check that there are scheduled emails to attendees on the day to send the link out to them before 6:30pm
 * enable the waiting list in the off chance the meeting "sells out"

+It does take a bit of effort though, so do [checkout the detailed version](/organising/setting-up-an-eventbrite-meeting).

 We have a free [eventbrite account][eventbrite] and as long as we only have free tickets it should do us well forever.